 All of our Elephant tours and projects put conservation front and centre, as we believe that all eco travel should.
-Globally the Elephant is listed as vulnerable at best and it’s thanks in no small part to the efforts of dedicated Elephant lovers that the species is holding it’s own in some places.
-Sadly the Elephant has been a victim of poaching in many areas for their valuable ivory and despite international efforts to ban the ivory trade Elephants still fall victim to this fate.
+Globally the Elephant is listed as vulnerable at best and it’s thanks, in no small part, to the efforts of dedicated Elephant lovers that the species is holding it’s own in some places.
+Sadly, the Elephant has been a victim of poaching in many areas for their ivory and despite international efforts to ban the ivory trade Elephants still fall victim to this fate.

-When picking my favourites Elephant tours and projects I wanted to focus squarely on those that made a real difference.
-With that in mind these trips are definitely for the traveller who likes to get their hands dirty.
-Nights will usually be spent under canvas, camping as close as possible to the elephants you’ll be helping but you’ll always get a warm meal and the amazing hospitality of the local people who’s culture you’ll be immersed in.
+When picking my favourites Elephant tours and projects I wanted to focus squarely on those that make a real difference.
+With that in mind, these trips are definitely for the traveller who likes to get their hands dirty.
+Nights will often be spent under canvas, camping as close as possible to the elephants you’ll be helping but you’ll always get a warm meal and the amazing hospitality of the local people whose culture you’ll be immersed in.

 The Great Elephant Project

-Travelling deep into the heart of the Sri Lankan jungle you’ll spend your days helping ecological research on the Wasgamuwa region’s elephant population.
-This elephant tour is a great opportunity to get involved in real conservation work that benefits the elephants ongoing survival.
-The tour immerses you into the Sri Lankan culture, you’ll experience the amazing food and hospitality on offer as you make friends for life (and that’s just the Elephants!).
+Travelling deep into the heart of the Sri Lankan jungle, you’ll spend your days helping ecological research on the Wasgamuwa region’s elephant population.
+This elephant tour is a great opportunity to get involved in real conservation work that benefits the elephants’ ongoing survival.
+The tour immerses you in Sri Lankan culture, you’ll experience the amazing food and hospitality on offer as you make friends for life (and that’s just the Elephants!).

 Check out the full details of The Great Elephant Project